ruofei-wang/ion/docker/README.md

 ```
 compare if resulted IP coincides with your <PUBLIC_IP>.
 If it doesn't, exit container and launch it with the correct public IP.
-Then open UDP port (inside the container) you plan to allocate for TON node using netcat utility:
+Then open UDP port (inside the container) you plan to allocate for ION node using netcat utility:
 ```
 nc -ul 30001
 ```